 Please be advised you will need to create a Login, Password and 3 Security Answers which you will need to use at a later stage.

 If you need help, call the universal credit helpline on 0800 328 5644 or you could contact the Citizens Advice - Help to Claim service who will be able to assist you with making your claim.

 What happens next?

 You usually have to make an appointment at your local Jobcentre Plus within 7 days of making an online claim.
 You must attend the appointment to complete your claim.

 To book this appointment you will need to contact Universal Credit Full Service on 0800 382 5644.

-If you are struggling, you can ask for an advance of up to 1 month’s expected benefit amount, which you will need to pay back over the next year.
+If you are struggling during this waiting period, you can ask for an advance payment for up to 1 month’s expected entitlement amount, which you will need to pay back over the next 24 months.